 Major Industry Trends

-A few years ago, it was thought that Moore’s Law was running out of steam, as circuits were (a) becoming small enough for quantum effects to introduce instability in current flow, and (b) becoming crowded enough for the heat generated from operating the chip to start to be a real problem.
-However, advances in silicon substrate technology (the introduction of metal oxide gates, for example) opened up the door again, and Moore’s Law still holds good.
-Instead of Intel merely producing one central processing unit (CPU, the calculating “heart” of a microcomputer) on a chip, it produced first two CPUs per chip, then four, then eight.
+A few years ago, it was thought that Moore’s law was running out of steam, as circuits were both becoming small enough for quantum effects to introduce instability in current flow, and becoming crowded enough for the heat generated by the chip to begin to be a real problem.
+However, advances in silicon substrate technology (the introduction of high-kappa gate dielectrics, for example) opened up the door again, and Moore’s law still holds good.
+Instead of microcomputer manufacturers like Intel merely producing one central processing unit (CPU, the calculating “heart” of a microcomputer) on a chip, we started to see two CPUs per chip, then four, then eight.
 By 2013 Intel’s Xeon Phi processor, designed for extremely powerful supercomputing applications, provided more than 60 cores (CPUs).
 Simultaneously, the software industry is on a steep learning curve as it rewrites its applications to take full advantage of the vast amounts of processing power that are becoming available, whether at the server, on people’s desks, or on a plethora of mobile devices, from smartphones to tablet PCs.

 The ability to create and explore real physics through virtual models increases dramatically with each new breakthrough in processing power.
 Advances in electronics truly have the power to change the rules for whole industries.

 The point is not without irony, as the semiconductor industry began in the United States with innovations such as Texas Instruments’ invention of the integrated circuit in 1958, and Intel’s production of the first 8-bit microprocessor, the 8008, in 1972.
-Howe’s study gives a very clear account of the integrated circuit (IC) design process.
+Howe’s study gives a very clear account of the integrated circuit design process.
 The basic design process requires electronic design automation (EDA) software in the hands of experts.
-Fabrication involves “etching” or imprinting the designs onto silicon wafers.
+Fabrication involves “etching” or imprinting the designs on to silicon wafers.

 The Asian Semiconductor Industry

-According to Colonel Howe’s study, the first US outsourcing investment in the sector was by Fairchild Semiconductor in Hong Kong in 1961.
-Outsourcing began with chip assembly (bringing the various components together to complete a printed circuit board), then moved to fabrication, and, later, in the 1980s, to chip design.
+According to Colonel Charles Howe’s study, the first US outsourcing investment in the sector was by Fairchild Semiconductor in Hong Kong in 1961.
+Outsourcing began with chip assembly (bringing the various components together to complete a printed circuit board), then moved to fabrication and, later, in the 1980s, to chip design.